Skip to content

 The active energy produced by an inverter always originates from the input DC energy supplied by the PV array.
 Any real energy difference between the inverter’s input and output is converted into heat, representing the inverter's inefficiency.

-With modern technologies such as Pulse Width Modulation (PWM), it is now possible to generate voltage and current signals with any desired phase shift—without any additional energy cost.
-Traditionally, this compensation is handled using large banks of capacitors.
-The ability to generate such a phase shift is the result of explicit control within the inverter, defined by a parameter set in its control system.
+Modern technologies such as Pulse Width Modulation (PWM) now make it possible to generate voltage and current signals with any desired phase shift—without additional energy cost.
+Traditionally, compensation is handled using large capacitor banks.
+The ability to generate such a phase shift results from explicit control within the inverter, defined by parameters in its control system.

-For this reason, grid operators may request that PV systems produce reactive energy to help compensate for the reactive power consumed by other elements connected elsewhere to the grid, such as motors or switching power supplies.
+For this reason, grid operators may request that PV systems produce reactive energy to help compensate for reactive power consumed by other grid-connected elements, such as motors or switching power supplies.